Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Discussion and future work

 \section{Discussion and future work}

-While there has been a lot of work on opinion formation games, the generalization error of the equilibrium solution has not been considered before.
-We extend the game-theoretic framework of the opinion-averaging process from~\cite{bindel2015bad}, using the approach of~\cite{haghtalab2021belief}, and introduce the Total Sample Complexity (TSC) problem, which corresponds to the minimum total number of samples that ensures that the equilibrium solution has low generalization error.
-We present tight bounds on the TSC, and analyze the structure of optimal sample distributions.
-Our results show that the network helps in reducing the TSC, and its structure plays an important role.
-The inverse dependence on the degree of a node is a counter-intuitive finding.
+We initiate a study on the total sample complexity (TSC) required for opinion formation over networks.
+By extending the standard opinion formation game into a machine-learning framework, we characterize the minimal samples needed to ensure low generalization error for equilibrium models.
+We provide tight bounds on TSC and analyze sample distributions, showing that network structure significantly reduces TSC, with an inverse relationship to node degree being an interesting result.

-Our formulation opens the door to numerous intriguing future works.
-For instance, our findings have currently only been validated for (generalized) linear regression.
-It is valuable to explore whether other learning problems admit the error bound in \pref{lem: one to all}.
-Two potential learning approaches are kernel methods and soft SVM with hinge loss.
+Our formulation opens several research directions.
+We currently focus on (generalized) linear regression, but it’s worth investigating if other problems like kernel methods or soft SVMs.
 Moreover, it turns out that our problem formulation is similar to the best arm identification problem for multi-armed bandits with fixed confidence~\citep{karnin2013almost}.
-It is interesting to extend our results analog to the fixed budget setting~\citep{karnin2013almost} for best arm identification.
+It is interesting to extend our results analog to the fixed budget setting.
 Namely, assuming the number of samples is fixed, how to assign them to minimize the total error?
-Another future direction is to consider individual-level incentives for sample collection, building on the recent results of~\cite{blum2021one}.
+Another future direction is to consider individual-level incentives for sample collection, building on the results of~\cite{blum2021one}.